5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Q: Why does everything in my computer run slow with large data sets?

 Because you don’t have enough in-RAM memory.
-When this happens OS will start to “thrash” , this means it’ll remove processed from memory to let others run.
-Some of the removed items being crucial for performance
+When this happens OS will start to “thrash” , this means it’ll remove some background processes from memory to let the most important ones run.

 Q: But Quora told me RAM doesn’t matter!?
-My laptop can still run large data sets regardless of how much RAM I have…
+My 8GB RAM laptop can still run large data sets !!

-You can run scripts on the dataset with 4GB RAM IF you divide the dataset into smaller batches and process them separately.
-Later, you can combine results and you’re done.
+You can run scripts on the dataset with 8GB RAM IF you divide the dataset into smaller batches, process them separately then combine results.

 On the other hand, if you have 12GB RAM with a 6GB RAM data set, you can process the whole thing in one go.
 This will obviously be much faster.